PIM's - What are they?

 A Project Information Memorandum (PIM) is a report issued by Council under the Building Act to help you decide whether your building project is possible and practical.
-Obtaining a PIM is voluntary, however you should apply for a PIM at an early stage, ideally before applying for a building consent.
+Obtaining a PIM is voluntary, however you should apply for a PIM at an early stage, before applying for a building consent.

 A PIM will tell you what Council knows about the proposed site, requirements of the Resource Management Act (RMA) (including whether you may need a resource consent) and other Acts that might affect your proposal and require separate approvals.
 For example:

 - The location of underground pipes, natural hazards, soil types and other ground conditions